 The MNW CAG strategically supports innovative co-designed translational research projects that address healthcare priorities aligned with practice and/or policy needs.
 Research studies led by members of the CAG include the 'Timing of Birth Study' and the 'Best Pregnancy Care Pathways' for women with high risk pregnancy.
-Each study takes a mixed methods approach to generate evidence and support the translation of findings at the coal-face.
+Each study takes a mixed methods approach to generate evidence and support the real-world translation of findings.

 Key partners include the South Western Sydney and South East Sydney Local Health Districts (LHDs) as well as the University of NSW and Western Sydney University.
 Since its inception, the executive includes representation from across the SPHERE academic and clinical partners in: consumer advocacy, obstetrics and gynaecology, renal medicine, midwifery management, health economics and statistics, epidemiology, women’s health, translational science, and health administration and management.

 Visit the Maternal, Newborn and Women’s Clinical Academic Group of SPHERE website (opens an external site).